David Vuillemin: Return to Grand Prix competition

 Vuillemin then reversed course and decided to return to Europe to compete with a Kawasaki in the MX1 Motocross World Championships for one final season in 2009.
 He suffered from sub-par equipment in comparison to his factory-sponsored opposition and finished the season ranked 13th in the world.
 He then made the decision to retire permanently from professional motocross competition.

 Career overview

 Vuillemin is a seven-time Supercross winner and three-time outdoor motocross winner.
 He has more than 40 podium finishes to his credit, and he was the top Supercross privateer in 2007 and the top outdoor motocross privateer in 2006.
 Vuillemin is a four-time winner of the King of Bercy supercross race held near Paris, France which, is considered the most prestigious supercross race outside the United States.
-In the almost 30-year history of the event, no one was won more than Vuillemin.
+In the almost 30-year history of the Bercy event, no one has won more times than Vuillemin.

 Life after racing

-After the 2009 season, Vuillemin spent time training and helping several riders and teams before accepting a job with the Motoconcepts Racing as Team Manager.
+After the 2009 season, Vuillemin spent time training and helping several riders and teams before accepting a job with Motoconcepts Racing as Team Manager.